 Minerva Neurosciences to Report Fiscal Year 2022 Financial Results and Business Updates on March 8, 2023

-/EIN News/ -- BURLINGTON, Mass., March 01, 2023 (GLOBE NEWSWIRE) -- Minerva Neurosciences, Inc. (Nasdaq: NERV), a clinical-stage biopharmaceutical company focused on the development of therapies to treat central nervous system (CNS) disorders, today announced that it will release fiscal year 2022 financial results and business updates on Wednesday, March 8, 2023.
+BURLINGTON, Mass., March 01, 2023 (GLOBE NEWSWIRE) -- Minerva Neurosciences, Inc. NERV, a clinical-stage biopharmaceutical company focused on the development of therapies to treat central nervous system (CNS) disorders, today announced that it will release fiscal year 2022 financial results and business updates on Wednesday, March 8, 2023.
 The Company will host a webcast that day at 8:30 a.m.
 Eastern Time to discuss the results and updates.

 The live conference call may be accessed here and on the Company's website under Events and Presentations.